jonashackt/spring-boot-vuejs/README.md

 There's also a blog post about this project available here: https://blog.codecentric.de/en/2018/04/spring-boot-vuejs/

-## In Search of a new Webfrontend-Framework after 2 Years of absence...
+## In Search of a new Web Frontend-Framework after 2 Years of absence...

-Well I’am not a Frontend developer.
-I’am more like playing around with Spring Boot, Web- & Microservices & Docker, automating things with Ansible and Docker, Scaling things with Spring Cloud, Docker Compose and Traefik...
-And the only GUIs I’am building are the "new JS framework in town"-app every two years... :) So the last one was Angular 1 - and it felt, as it was a good choice!
+Well, I’m not a Frontend developer.
+I’m more like playing around with Spring Boot, Web- & Microservices & Docker, automating things with Ansible and Docker, Scaling things with Spring Cloud, Docker Compose, and Traefik...
+And the only GUIs I’m building are the "new JS framework in town"-app every two years... :) So the last one was Angular 1 - and it felt, as it was a good choice!
 I loved the coding experience and after a day of training, I felt able to write awesome Frontends...

 But now we’re 2 years later and I heard from afar, that there was a complete rewrite of Angular (2), a new kid in town from Facebook (React) and lots of ES201x stuff and dependency managers like bower and Co.
-So I’am now in the new 2-year-cycle of trying to cope up again - and so glad I found this article: https://medium.com/reverdev/why-we-moved-from-angular-2-to-vue-js-and-why-we-didnt-choose-react-ef807d9f4163
+So I’m now in the new 2-year-cycle of trying to cope up again - and so glad I found this article: https://medium.com/reverdev/why-we-moved-from-angular-2-to-vue-js-and-why-we-didnt-choose-react-ef807d9f4163

 Key points are:
-* Angular 2 isn’t the way to go, if you know version 1 (complete re-write, only with Typescript, loss of many of 1’s advantages, Angular 4 is coming)
+* Angular 2 isn’t the way to go if you know version 1 (complete re-write, only with Typescript, loss of many of 1’s advantages, Angular 4 is coming)
 * React  (facebookish problems (licence), need to choose btw.
 Redux & MObX, harder learning curve, slower coding speed)

 ![comparison-angular-react-vuejs](screenshots/comparison-angular-react-vuejs.png)

 And the [introduction phrase](https://vuejs.org/v2/guide/index.html) sounds really great:

 > Vue (pronounced /vjuː/, like view) is a progressive framework for building user interfaces.
 Unlike other monolithic frameworks, Vue is designed from the ground up to be incrementally adoptable.
-The core library is focused on the view layer only, and is very easy to pick up and integrate with other libraries or existing projects.
+The core library is focused on the view layer only and is very easy to pick up and integrate with other libraries or existing projects.
 On the other hand, Vue is also perfectly capable of powering sophisticated Single-Page Applications when used in combination with modern tooling and supporting libraries.

 So I think, it could be a good idea to invest a day or so into Vue.js.
 Let’s have a look here!